openmina/openmina/status.md

 ### Testing

-- [x] Fix bootstrap sandbox record/replay for the latest berkeley network.
+- [x] Fix bootstrap sandbox record/replay for the latest Berkeley network
-- [x] Fix network debugger for the latest berkeley network.
+- [x] Fix network debugger for the latest Berkeley network
-- [x] Test that the Openmina node can bootstrap from the replayer tool.
+- [x] Test that the Open Mina node can bootstrap from the replayer tool
-- [ ] Test that the OCaml node can bootstrap from the Openmina node.
+- [ ] Test that the OCaml node can bootstrap from the Open Mina node
-- [ ] Test that the Openmina node can bootstrap from another instance of openmina node.
+- [ ] Test that the Openmina node can bootstrap from another instance of the Open Mina node
 - [ ] Test block propagation

 ### Fuzzing
-- [x] Mutator-based (bit-flipping/extend/shrink) fuzzing of communication between two openmina nodes
+- [x] Mutator-based (bit-flipping/extend/shrink) fuzzing of communication between two Open Mina nodes
-  - [x] PNet layer mutator.
+  - [x] PNet layer mutator
-  - [x] Protocol select mutator.
+  - [x] Protocol select mutator
-  - [x] Noise mutator.
+  - [x] Noise mutator
-  - [x] Yamux mutator.
+  - [x] Yamux mutator
-  - [x] Stream-based protocols mutators: Identify, Kad, Meshsub, RPCs.
+  - [x] Stream-based protocols mutators: Identify, KAD, Meshsub, RPCs
   - [x] Fixed bugs found by fuzzing
-    - [x] Connection management / resources leak issues.
+    - [x] Connection management/resources leak issues
-    - [x] Panics in Kad due incorrect buffer index calculations.
+    - [x] Panics in KAD due to incorrect buffer index calculations

 ## P2P Related Tests <a name="p2p-tests"></a>

 See [Testing](./docs/testing/README.md) for more details.

-- [ ] P2p functionality tests
+- [ ] P2P functionality tests
-  - [ ] p2p messages
+  - [ ] P2P messages
       - [ ] Binprot types (de)serialization testing/fuzzing
       - [ ] Mina RPC types testing (ideally along with OCaml codecs)
       - [ ] hashing testing (ideally along with OCaml hash implementations)
   - [ ] Connection
-      - [x] Proper initial peers handling, like reconnecting if offline
+      - [x] Proper initial peers handling, including reconnecting if offline
-      - [x] Peers number maintaining, including edge cases, when we have max peers but still allow peers to connect for e.g. discovery, that is dropping connection strategy
+      - [x] Peers number maintaining, including edge cases, when we have max peers, but still allow peers to connect e.g. for discovery, that is dropping connection strategy
-      - [x] Other connection constraints, like no duplicate connections to the same peer, peer_id, no self connections etc
+      - [x] Other connection constraints, like no duplicate connections to the same peer, peer_id, no self connections, etc
       - [ ] Connection quality metrics
       - [x] Connects to OCaml node and vice versa
   - [ ] Kademlia
       - [x] Peers discovery, according to Kademlia parameters (a new node gets 20 new peers)
       - [x] Bootstraps from OCaml node and vice versa
-      - [ ] Kademlia routing table is up-to-date with the network (each peer status, like connected/disconnected/can_connect/cant_connect, reflects actual peer state)
+      - [ ] Kademlia routing table is up-to-date with the network (each peer status, like connected/disconnected/can_connect/cant_connect, reflects the actual peer state)
   - [ ] Gossipsub
-      - [ ] Reacheability (all nodes get the message)
+      - [ ] Reachability (all nodes get the message)
       - [ ] Non-redundancy (minimal number of duplicating/unneeded messages)
 - [ ] Interoperability with OCaml node
     - [ ] Bootstrap Rust node from OCaml and vice versa
     - [x] Discovery using Rust node
     - [ ] Gossipsub relaying
 - [ ] Public network tests.
-This should be the only set of tests that involve publicly  available networks, and should be executed if we're sure we don't ruin them.
+This should be the only set of tests involving publicly-available networks and should be executed if we're sure we don't ruin them
 - [ ] Attack resistance testing

 ## Frontend <a name="frontend"></a>